Logitech Unifying receiver: Security

-Several security vulnerabilities of the Logitech Unifying system were reported in 2016 and 2019, and patches released.
+Several security vulnerabilities of the Logitech Unifying system were reported in 2014 and 2019, and receiver and device firmware updates were released in response.

 MouseJacking and keyjacking

 MouseJacking, first reported by Bastille Networks, Inc., is the sending of malicious radio signals (packets) wirelessly to an unsuspecting user through Logitech Unifying wireless technology.
 The exploit takes advantage of a user's vulnerable Logitech Unifying Receiver and unencrypted signals within a range of about 100 meters.
 Possible exploits include: